Committee for the Promotion of Virtue and the Prevention of Vice (Saudi Arabia): Other similar groups

 Outside Saudi Arabia, in Iran, the Guidance Patrol functions as the country's main public religious police, imposing Islamic dress codes and norms in most public places.
-The Taliban regime, or Islamic Emirate of Afghanistan, also had a "Ministry for the Propagation of Virtue and the Prevention of Vice" with a very similar religious policing function.
+The Taliban regime, or Islamic Emirate of Afghanistan, also has a "Ministry for the Propagation of Virtue and the Prevention of Vice" with very similar religious policing functions.
 The Taliban are thought to have borrowed the Saudi policing policy not only because they also had a strict Sharia law policy, but because of alleged financial and diplomatic support from Saudi Arabia.
 According to a Pakistani journalist who spent much time among the Taliban, the Taliban who had been to Saudi Arabia before taking power in Afghanistan "were terribly impressed by the religious police and tried to copy that system to the letter".
-One of the Taliban supporters, Bin Laden, was also from Saudi Arabia.

 The second Islamic Emirate of Afghanistan re-established the ministry in 2021.

 There is a type of police in Indonesia called the religious police; they enforce Islamic laws in the Islamic majority Aceh province.
 They are known for being very strict.